 Let’s face it – kids love potty talk.
 Even the slightest mention of something bathroom related sets off giggles, but for children who suffer from chronic constipation and their parents, this is no laughing matter.
 Childhood constipation can lead to physical discomfort, shame, and, depending on the severity, even significant health problems such as rectal bleeding.
 For parents, it can mean concern, confusion, and frustration.

-“It’s something we see quite often,” says Jyoti Ramakrishna, MD, Chief of Pediatric Gastroenterology and Nutrition at Floating Hospital for Children at Tufts Medical Center.
+“It’s something we see quite often,” says Jyoti Ramakrishna, MD, Pediatric Gastroenterology and Nutrition at Floating Hospital for Children at Tufts Medical Center.
 “It can become a big battleground—the child is upset and the parent is upset—and one thing we believe today is that it’s happening more often than it used to because of problems with childhood stress, nutrition, and fitness.”

 Dr. Ramakrishna says that constipation—a child’s inability or unwillingness to poop—shows up these days in about 10 percent of kids.
 It has a few typical causes, some of them emotional and others to do with problems of diet and lifestyle.